yegor256/blog/_posts/2014/aug/2014-08-25-deploy-to-cloudbees.md

 When I deploy a new version of [stateful.co](http://www.stateful.co), a Java web application, to CloudBees, it takes 30 seconds of my time.
 Maybe even less.
 Recently, I deployed version 1.6.5.
-You can see how it all happened, in [Github issue #6](https://github.com/sttc/stateful/issues/6):
+You can see how it all happened, in [GitHub issue #6](https://github.com/sttc/stateful/issues/6):

 {% figure /images/2014/08/github-sttc-issue-6.png 600 %}